mdsumner/r-packages-oghub/README.md

 Put your R code into R files in  `R/files.R`

+Create a built-in data set.
+Use the data-raw/ mechanism.

 # Step 4 - package metadata and doc

 Fill out the [DESCRIPTION file](http://r-pkgs.had.co.nz/description.html).